theMugician/check-your-rep/README.md

 # check-your-rep

 ## Instructions
-Open your terminal
+1. Open your terminal
-Run npm install
+2. Run npm install
+3. And you ready to go